Yan-Coquoz/Composant_React/README.md

 - `idName` *: {String} Corresponds to the `htmlFor` and `className`.properties of the label, as well as the `id` and the `name` of the input.
 - `labelName` : {String} `label` value and `placeholder` content.
 - `isRequired` : {Boolean} Whether the value is required or not.
-- `myClass` *: {String} component class name.
+- `myClass` : {String} component class name.
 - `toUpperCase` : {Boolean} if you need to upper case label.
-- `sendValue` : To have a controlled component, allows to retrieve the values of the input: name and value, for each action on the keyboard.
+- `onChange` : {Function} To have a controlled component, allows to retrieve the values of the input: name and value, for each action on the keyboard.
+- `value`: {String} the value found in the field.
+- `placeholder`: {String} the placeholder.

 ---